wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 ### Restore backed up data files

+To restore the data files on the new device, perform the following steps:

 1. Delete the default storage and configuration folders from the _/usr/share/OSIsoft/EdgeDataStore_ directory.
 2. Copy or unzip the backup storage and configuration files into the EdgeDataStore directory.
 3. If the ownership of the two directories does not match, update it to _edgedatastore_ for the user and group.